JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

   - database: `-mariadb | --mariadb`, `-mysql | --mysql`, or `-postgresql | --postgresql`
   - webserver: `-nginx | --nginx` or `-varnish | --varnish` (both can be used)
   - php: `-php | --php`
+- this function will optionally use the following options:
+  - web root: `-wr | --web_root` (default: /var/www/html)

 #### options: